 Are There Any Potential Downsides to the Durango SRT Hellcat?

 While the 2021 Dodge Durango SRT Hellcat is a dream vehicle for many drivers, this high-performance SUV doesn’t come cheap.
-Dodge lists the new SRT Hellcat model with a starting MSRP of $82,500.
+The new Dodge Durango SRT Hellcat model with a starting MSRP of $82,500.
 If this is too expensive for your budget, the regular Durango SRT will prove to be a good alternative.
 It still packs a healthy 475 horsepower under the hood.
 You should also be aware of the supercharged Durango SRT Hellcat’s rather low fuel economy rating, which tops out at only 19 mpg.